1. What is Pay Equity?

 6. How will I know if my role is covered by the claim?

-7. Do I need to be a member of the union to be included in the claim?
+7. Do I need to be a member of the PSA or any other union to be included in the claim?

-No. You do not need to be a union member or join a union to be covered by the claim or to be offered the benefits of any settlement.
+No. You do not need to be a member of the PSA or any other union to be covered by the claim or to be offered the benefits of any settlement.

 9. Will my pay change?